apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example converts the values in the `Distance` colum from the `flight-carriers` datasource from `DOUBLE` into type `VARCHAR`
+The following example converts the values in the `Distance` column from the `flight-carriers` datasource from `DOUBLE` into type `VARCHAR`

 ```sql
 SELECT "Distance" AS "original_column",